 There will be a trail that is on the west side of Bountiful Peak.
 Follow this for a couple hundred yards to the summit.
 On a clear day you can see for many miles with Francis Peak being the closest mountain in sight.
 To the south you can see all the way to the Cottonwood Ridge in the Central Wasatch.
 To the west is the Great Salt Lake and the cities of Davis County.

-Distance from trailhead to summit is 6.5 miles and elevation gain is 4,670 feet
+The round trip distance is 15.68 miles and elevation gain is 4,670 feet

 Regular day hiking essentials.
 On a hot day bring plenty of food and water.
 A good pair of hiking boots is all that is needed.

 Winter Climbing: The trail will be packed down on the lower part of the mountain but probably not in the higher elevations.
 Snowshoes are recommended for deep snow.